amir5000/fadingNav/README.md

 **[DEMO1](http://amir5000.github.io/fadingNav/)**

-A jquery plugin to fade the NavBar as you scroll to include you need to follow the 4 steps below.
+A jQuery plugin to fade the NavBar as you scroll to include you need to follow the 4 steps below.

 * 1. Include your Fixed Nav HTML.